 Europa Oil & Gas (Holdings) Plc Snapshot

-- Europa Oil & Gas (Holdings) plc is an AIM listed oil and gas company with a diverse portfolio of hydrocarbon assets at various stages of the development cycle including exploration and production in the UK and Ireland.
+- Europa Oil & Gas (Holdings) plc is an AIM listed oil and gas company with a diverse portfolio of hydrocarbon assets at various stages of the development cycle including high impact exploration in Ireland and revenue from oil production in the UK.

-- Europa is a leading explorer in Atlantic Ireland with six high impact exploration licences.
+- Europa is a leading explorer in Atlantic Ireland with six exploration licences.

-- Estimated combined gross mean unrisked resources of 4.2 billion barrels of oil and 1.5 tcf of gas in Atlantic Ireland.
+- Estimated combined gross mean un-risked prospective resources of 6.2 billion barrels of oil and 2.5 tcf of undiscovered gas initially in place in Atlantic Ireland.

-- Approximately 97 barrels of oil per day are currently produced from three onshore UK oilfields and 150 bopd under development at Wressle.
+- Approximately 95 barrels of oil per day are currently produced from three onshore UK oilfields and net 150 bopd awaiting development at Wressle.